Pages

 [Buy the book here]

 I want to start this review of Alexandra Benedict's 'The Beauty of Murder' with my recommendation: if you're reading a book, just put it aside, order 'The Beauty of Murder' and prepare yourself for a treat.
-This book is not your usual mystery, but a guided voyage through your own imagination.
+This book is not your usual mystery, not for the faint-hearted, but a guided voyage through your own imagination.
 What sort of book is it, you might ask.
 Reviewers are not at all in agreement, but I would say this is a mystery that perfectly blends the supernatural and metaphysical.
-It reminds me somewhat of the splendidly written mysteries by Irish novelist John Connolly.

 Jackamore Grass is a serial killer who is able to break the boundaries of time.
 But then Cambridge lecturer Stephen Killigan finds the body of a beauty queen who has been missing for a year.
 Only to discover that she's disappeared again without any trace of her ever being there.
-Quite unexpectedly, the police starts to question his sanity.
+As can be expected, the police starts to question his sanity.
 Unknowingly, he is being drawn into the dark and twisted world of Jackamore Grass.
-Darkness, once gazed upon, can never be lost, as John Milton wrote.
+Darkness, once gazed upon, can never be lost, as John Milton alledgedly wrote according to most.
+They are all wrong, because it is a line that apprears in Elaine di Rollo's 'A Proper Education for Girls'.

 No comments: